techidaily/site-on-screen-recording/source/_posts/updated-2024-approved-optimizing-your-video-capture-with-screencastify.md

 ![loom recording extension](https://images.wondershare.com/filmora/article-images/launch-loom.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qn1XkPJde9Y?si=i6ZJARXO8sJhy2FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 But with the new updates, it has more tools available to the users than before.
 Now along with an instant sharing option to different platforms, it also has multiple editing tools.
 Now you can click the start button to record a video and after you are done you can instantly edit it to change the contrast, brightness, and many more.
 And then you will be able to export it to your desired quality.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RCYs8keh-Vs?si=uDC28-9yh-k6HLj4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 Filmora